Crell/Serde/README.md

 When deserializing, the otherwise object-ignorant data will be upcast back to `Product` objects.

 `arrayType` works the exact same way on a `DictionaryField`.

+When using `ScalarType` then all values have to conform to the single type, no exceptions are allowed not even `null` values.
+Any divergence will cause an exception to be thrown.
+Also beware that if the property is set to not match `arrayType` then this will be also serialized out!

 #### `keyType`